-Unite CEC Branch is branch number SC/133/86
+Unite City of Edinburgh Council Branch is branch number SC/133/86.

 - work with reps to ensure that the union is strong in their workplace

 - ensuring that the branch has a say in union elections and policy making – submitting nominations and motions for conferences.

 The treasurer ensures that the finances of the branch are correctly recorded and reported.
 They prepare the paperwork for the quarterly audit by the regional administration.

 Brian is an Economic Development Officer.